safe-global/safe-smart-account/README.md

 ### Verify contract

-Note: To completely replicate the bytecode that has been deployed it is required that the project path is `/gnosis-safe` this can be archived using `sudo mount -B <your_repo_path> gnosis-safe`.
+Note: To completely replicate the bytecode that has been deployed it is required that the project path is `/gnosis-safe` this can be archived using `sudo mkdir /gnosis-safe && sudo mount -B <your_repo_path> /gnosis-safe`.
 Make sure the run `yarn` again if the path has been changed after the inital `yarn install`.
 If you use a different path you will only get partial matches.

 You can locally verify contract using the scripts `generate_meta.js` and `verify_deployment.js`.